 To determine the school facilities cost impacts per square foot of residential construction for each land use, the school facilities cost impacts per unit listed in Table 11 were divided by the average square footage of such type of residential unit.
-Using square footage information for units constructed within the School District obtained from the County Assessor, Cooperative Strategies estimates that the average square footage of an SFD unit in the School District is projected to be 2,423 square feet while the average square footage of an MFA unit is projected to be 1,600 square feet.
+Using square footage information from Zillow, Inc. for units constructed within the School District, Cooperative Strategies estimates that the average square footage of an SFD unit in the School District is projected to be 2,163 square feet while the average square footage of an MFA unit is projected to be 1,350 square feet.
 Table 12 on the following page shows the school facilities cost impacts per square foot of residential construction in the School District.

-SCHOOL FACILITIES COST IMPACTS PER RESIDENTIAL SQUARE FOOT (2020\$)
+SCHOOL FACILITIES COST IMPACTS PER RESIDENTIAL SQUARE FOOT (2022\$)